richardkiss/vpa/README.md

-# Virtual Package Analysis (vpa)
+# Uncycle

-Virtual Package Analysis (vpa) is a Python tool designed to analyze and reorganize Python projects by generating a graph of imports and assisting in the refactoring process.
+Uncycle is a Python tool designed to analyze and reorganize Python projects by generating a graph of imports and assisting in the refactoring process.
 It helps in identifying and minimizing cross-dependencies, making it easier to split large projects into smaller, more manageable modules or packages.

 ## Features